 (input) => { return input + 5; }

 Unlike normal functions, arrow functions may have an implicit return value.
 If the “return” keyword is not used, the JavaScript compiler will infer what value should be returned.
-So the arrow function above may be written even more concisely as:
+Therefore the arrow function above may be written even more concisely as:

 input => input + 5;

-Arrow functions, unlike normal functions, are always anonymous, so they must be assigned to a variable to be used.
-This could be explicitly, such as “const addFive = input => input + 5;”, or implicitly by passing an arrow function as an argument to another function.
-Arrow functions shine in the latter case when combined with JavaScript‘s rich variety of built-in array and string manipulation functions:
+Arrow functions, unlike normal functions, are always anonymous, so they must be assigned to a variable in order to be used.
+This could be explicit, such as “const addFive = input => input + 5;”, or implicit by passing an arrow function as an argument to another function.
+This is where the true benefit of arrow functions is seen, when combined with JavaScript‘s rich variety of built-in array and string manipulation functions:

 const myArray = [1, 2, 3, 4, 5];